-3. Hostels are only for youth
+3. Hostels are only for the young

 This is just simply not true.
 This myth came from the term “Youth Hostel” which used to be much more prevalent than it is now.
 The hostel movement started out by targeting young people, and technically it still does, but it isn’t advertised that way anymore.
 Hostels are simply hostels.

 While most hostel-goers do fall between the ages of 18-30, travelers of all ages are welcome at hostels.
 I have noticed one hostel in my travels that had an age limit of 35, one hostel in ten years.
 If you happen to find that hostel and you do not happen to be within that age limit, you simply don’t stay at that hostel.
 There are probably many others to choose from.
 I mentioned that my parents stayed in hostels with me, so I consulted my mother when I wrote this to find out if she felt strange staying in a hostel because of her age.
 She said no. If she had planned the trip herself, a hostel may not have been involved, but she left the planning to The Budget-Minded Traveler, so… 😉

 Come one, come all, hostels are for everyone.

 First of all, bed bugs are parasitic insects that feed on blood, aptly named for their preferred habitats of warm sleeping areas.
 They can spread from being carried by someone or something, or from being in close proximity.
 That being said, it doesn’t make sense to target hostels as the only places capable of carrying bed bugs.
 They could literally live in your bed at home.